Help Me Choose:

 Always apply creams to warm and damp skin.
 Creams are better able to lock in moisture when the pores are open after a warm wash.
 After you finish, gently pat your skin dry.

-All skin needs exfoliation, but sensitive skin types can be damaged by ingredients in some scrubs.
+All skin needs exfoliation, but sensitive skin types can be damaged by ingredients in many scrubs.

 Choosing a simple natural exfoliator like Adzuki Micrograin Scrub will gently exfoliate without irritating sensitive skin.

 For more information read our blog, "The Nitty Gritty of Exfoliation"